daniel00000009/Online-Shop/README.md

 );

 Open XAMPP and start Apache and MySQL.
 However, before doing so, you'll need to add the project to ..\xampp\htdocs.
-If you've followed the steps listed above, you should see a website with the project's name when searching for "localhost" on Google (in my case, it's "magazinOnline").
+If you've followed the steps listed above, you should see a website with the project's name when searching for "localhost" on Google.
 Click on it, and the site should open, running the PHP and other files properly.

+This is only for educational purposes, but usually, you don't want to share sensitive information, such as the one listed above."